robenkleene/design-references/illustrator/illustrator.md

 The easiest way to resizes is by dragging the bounding box, you may need to show it with "View" -> "Show Bounding Box"

-## Artboard

-- Edit the artboard either by selecting "File" -> "Document Setup..." or just by clicking "Edit Artboard" in the "Properties" panel

 ## Tips

 - If importing an image messes up it's colors, just open and export that image from Photoshop and that should fix it.